-- decrease (from two votes to one vote) the number of representatives from NCDOT's Transportation Planning Branch - maintains addition of representation from Pitt Area Transit (one vote) - maintains removal of MPO staff from TCC membership and is replaced by Greenville City Manager - changes: Pitt County's TCC member from County Engineer to Staff Planner - changes: Winterville's TCC member from Town Engineer to Town Manager
+- o Remove NCDOT Public Transit Division (PTD) Representative from a voting member, and place as non-voting, ex-officio member of TCC. - Replace NCDOT's PTD representative with the Division Planning Engineer position.
+This maintains NCDOT's voting structure as that recommended by TCC. - decrease (from two votes to one vote) the number of representatives from NCDOT's Transportation Planning Branch - maintains addition of representation from Pitt Area Transit (one vote) - maintains removal of MPO staff from TCC membership and is replaced by Greenville City Manager - changes: Pitt County's TCC member from County Engineer to Staff Planner - changes: Winterville's TCC member from Town Engineer to Town Manager

-TAC: no changes
+TAC: no membership changes

 The revised MOU contains other modifications to the previous, MOU.
-For clarity and comparison purpose, the previous modifications are presented below, and any changes to those are noted in BOLD.
+Key points are noted below.